 This class requires previous wilderness experience.
 In this course we focus on helping our students learn how to thrive in a variety of scenarios and live in connection to the land.
-We call this Sur-thrival™.
-Students build their own debris huts, practice the art of camouflage, and explore tracking.
-We pay special attention to navigation: teaching students to better understand the relationship between map and compass.
-Participants are pushed to use their survival skills in more difficult circumstances.
-A final scenario is set up with specific leadership roles assigned to students.
-All students will camp in a supervised area, and are encouraged to try sleeping in their debris huts for a night!
+We don’t like to call it “survival” training, since rather than fighting against nature to survive, we want to exist as a part of nature.
+We call it Sur-thrival™.
+During the Skills II week, students expand on skills they learned in Skills I. They also may learn new skills, such as the art of camouflage and tracking.
+We pay special attention to navigation for Skills II students, teaching students to better understand the relationship between map and compass.
+Participants are pushed to use their survival skills in more difficult circumstances than in Skills I. A final scenario is set up with specific leadership roles assigned to Skills II students.
+Skills students will camp in a supervised area, and Skills II students are encouraged to try sleeping in their debris huts for a night!

 Cheat Mountain Scouts

 This is our most advanced class to date and requires instructor permission.
-Students practice creating and living in a primitive camp, thriving with only the contents of their backpacks.
+Students practice creating and living in a primitive camp, thriving with only the contents of their backpacks and the natural world around them.
 We allow participants space to function as a group without constant adult supervision.
-In this course we will focus on advanced navigation, prioritizing items within a survival pack, advanced wild foraging, and leadership roles.
-Graduates of this course may move on to be advanced scouts and be assigned a teaching role with the younger students.
+In this course we will focus on the social skills of working as a group (functioning as an independent Scout pack!) to accomplish tasks.
+We will also work on specialized physical skills that change each year, which might include advanced navigation, whitewater rescue, prioritizing items within a survival pack, camouflaged scouting missions, or advanced wild foraging.
+Graduates of this course may move on to be advanced scouts and may be assigned a teaching role with the younger students.

 Transportation: All students will depart for Cheat Mountain from the Morgantown Learning Academy at 8AM Monday, July 22.
 Transport to Cheat Mountain will be provided.
 Parents of students participating in Skills I and II will need to pick up students Friday the 26th at 10AM; we can help arrange carpools.

 A note about our campus: Instructors Maureen and Ivan Farrell host these courses from their homestead on Cheat Mountain.
-They share their home with many chickens, rabbits, several geese, a cat, and three dogs.
-The dogs will be present during camp in space shared with students.
+They sometimes have chickens, rabbits, and other small farm animals, and they share their home with two cats and three large dogs, who will be present during camp in space shared with students.
 These dogs keep the farm animals safe from predators, and they keep our camp safe from bears.
 All visitors to the mountain will be briefed on how to interact safely with the dogs.

 In addition to the application below, please submit the 2019 Summer Camp & Workshop Enrollment Form.